History of Manchester United F.C. (1878–1945): League football: 1888–99

 In 1888, having been spurned by the newly formed the Football League, Newton Heath entered their first ever league competition, becoming founder members of The Combination.
 In April 1889, The Combination hit financial difficulties and was wound up before the season could be completed.

 In 1890, after an unsuccessful application (they received only one vote) to join the Football League, Newton Heath and 11 other clubs not in the League formed an organisation known as the Football Alliance, in which they finished eighth in the first season.
 After three further applications, the club joined the Football League when it merged with the Football Alliance in 1892 and Newton Heath was elected to the First Division.
 In their final season in the Football Alliance, the club finished second to Nottingham Forest, who joined them in the First Division.
 By this time, the club had severed its formal ties with the railway company and had dropped the "LYR" from their name, although most players were still employees of the railway company.
 The club had also become a limited company, raising £2,000 of share capital (at £1 each) via an application form which was returned to club secretary A.H.Albut, the club's first full-time official, who also assumed managerial duties.

-In their first season in the Football League, Newton Heath finished in last place and retained their First Division status by virtue of a win against Second Division champions Small Heath (later Birmingham City F.C.) in a test match.
+In their first season in the Football League, Newton Heath finished in last place and retained their First Division status by virtue of a win against Second Division champions Small Heath in a test match.
 In 1893, the team moved to a new ground in Bank Street, Clayton, next to a chemical plant.
 It was said that when Newton Heath were losing, the plant would belch out acrid fumes in a bid to affect the visiting team.
 The 1893–94 campaign, however, was no better, and they once again were in the play-offs against Second Division champions Liverpool.
 This time, Newton Heath were defeated 2–0 and were relegated to the Second Division.

 On 9 March 1895, the manager of visiting Walsall Town Swifts registered an official complaint against the state of the pitch; "drab expanses of wet sand, tufted sparsely with grass".
 The game went ahead and Newton Heath beat Walsall Town 14–0, the largest unofficial margin of victory in the club's history, but the result was declared null and void.
 In 1897, the club made the play-offs but failed to make back into the First Division.